Effective bounds for the number of MMP-series of a smooth threefold: Proof of Theorem

+We now prove that if the last operation of the MMP is a flip it can then be obtained in a unique way.
+We refer to Definition \ref{def:flip} for the definition and notation of a flip.

-\begin{proposition} Let $X = X_0$ be a smooth projective threefold of positive Kodaira dimension satisfying the assumptions of Lemma \ref{lem:steps} and Theorem \ref{thm:dile1}.
-Let $X^j$ be a step in the minimal model program for $X$, $0 \leq j \leq \rho(X) - 2$.
-Then the number of ways to go from $X^j$ to the following step with a flip is at most $\rho(X) - 2 - j$. \end{proposition}
+\begin{proposition} Let $X$ be a projective threefold of positive Kodaira dimension with terminal singularities.
+Let $\psi \colon X \dashrightarrow X_{\text{min}}$ be a flip such that $X_{\text{min}}$ is a minimal model for $X$.
+Then $\psi$ is the only possible flip. \end{proposition} \begin{proof} Assume by contradiction that there exists another flip $\psi'$ different from $\psi$.
+Hence $X$ fits into the following commutative diagram.